GautierDorval/interpretive-seo/definition.md

 - Entity and relationship coherence (cross-surface cross-checking).
 - Controlled redundancy (stability without divergence).
 - Machine-readable surfaces (Dual Web, conventions, graphs).
+- Response authorization as a procedural precondition (Q-Layer): answering is conditional, and non-response can be legitimate.

 ---